ShahinAlomShuvo/Course-Registration/README.md

 - Attempting to select the same course multiple times.
 - Having insufficient credit hours to select additional courses.
 - Exceeding the established credit limit.

+<h1 align='center'>How i managed the state in my assignment project</h1>

+- ### App Component (App.jsx):

+I have state variable like addCourse, credit, price, and remainingCredit declared using the useState hook.
+These variable are used to manage the cart items, the total credit, total price and the remaining credit.

+- ### Courses Component (Courses.jsx):

+I use the useState hook to manage the courses state variable, which is initialized as an empty array.
+I fetch course data from an external JSON file using the useEffect hook, and when the data is loaded, i updated the courses state with the fetched data.